EconWebArena: Benchmarking Autonomous Agents on Economic Tasks in Realistic Web Environments: Related Work

 \subsection{Web-Based Benchmarks}

-Web-based agent benchmarks have primarily focused on general-purpose tasks such as navigation, data entry, and e-commerce, with foundational platforms like WebArena \citep{zhou2023webarena} and BrowserGym \citep{chezelles2024browsergym} enabling large-scale or modular evaluation.
+Web-based agent benchmarks have primarily focused on general-purpose tasks such as navigation, data entry, and e-commerce, with foundational platforms like WebArena \citep{zhou2024webarena} and BrowserGym \citep{chezelles2024browsergym} enabling large-scale or modular evaluation.
 Specialized benchmarks include WebShop \citep{yao2022webshop} for online shopping and WorkArena \citep{drouin2024workarena, boisvert2024workarena++} for productivity tasks.
-More recent efforts such as AssistantBench \citep{yoran2024assistantbench}, Mind2Web \citep{deng2023mind2web}, WebCanvas \citep{pan2024webcanvas}, RealWebAssist \citep{ye2025realwebassist}, and WebLINX \citep{lu2024weblinx} aim to test broader agent capabilities in cross-task generalization, long-horizon reasoning, and interactive assistance.
-To support multimodal grounding, benchmarks like VisualWebArena \citep{koh2024visualwebarena}, VideoWebArena \citep{jang2024videowebarena}, and MMINA \citep{zhang2024mmina} incorporate image and video inputs, while VisualAgentBench \citep{liu2024visualagentbench} and VisualWebBench \citep{liu2024visualwebbench} assess agents' ability to align language with UI elements.
+More recent efforts such as AssistantBench \citep{yoran2024assistantbench}, Mind2Web \citep{deng2023mind2web}, WebCanvas \citep{pan2024webcanvas}, RealWebAssist \citep{ye2026realwebassist}, and WebLINX \citep{lu2024weblinx} aim to test broader agent capabilities in cross-task generalization, long-horizon reasoning, and interactive assistance.
+To support multimodal grounding, benchmarks like VisualWebArena \citep{koh2024visualwebarena}, VideoWebArena \citep{jang2025videowebarena}, and MMINA \citep{tian2025mmina} incorporate image and video inputs, while VisualAgentBench \citep{liu2025visualagentbench} and VisualWebBench \citep{liu2024visualwebbench} assess agents' ability to align language with UI elements.
 However, none of these settings focus on the specialized challenges of economic data retrieval and domain-specific reasoning.
+While they could in principle be adapted to economics, such modifications would not ensure grounding in authoritative sources or the numeric precision required in financial contexts, which EconWebArena is designed to support.
+Unlike prior work that emphasizes scale or multimodal grounding, our benchmark targets domain-specific workflows that require careful handling of reporting periods and reliable numeric accuracy.